kwabenasapong/openpldoc/manual/source/songs.rst

 you would like to use the © symbol click :guilabel:`©` button.
 This information is displayed in the footer.

 **CCLI number:** Enter the CCLI number in this box.

-Note: this is the CCLI number of the song, not your contract number.
-This number is not displayed in the footer
+**Note:** this is the CCLI number of the song, not your contract number.
+This number is not displayed in the footer.

 **Comments:** You can add comments in this box.
 This information is not displayed in the footer.